Make an Employment Claim

 By way of an estimate, if you have a straightforward claim such as unfair dismissal, your costs will be between £4,000 to £10,000.

 If you have a more complex case such as whistle-blowing or discrimination, your fees are likely to be between £7,000 to £20,000.

-Throughout your matter we will keep you updated with your costs and inform you if we are likely to go outside an estimate of your costs.
-We will always agree the fees with you before undertaking the work.
+Throughout your matter, we will keep you updated with your costs and inform you if we are likely to go outside an estimate of your costs.
+We will always agree on the fees with you before undertaking the work.

 Our prices above do not include disbursements.

 Typically in a case, we will carry out the following:

 - Advise you in an initial consultation of your prospects of success and likely compensation if you are successful.

 - Enter into pre-litigation exploration such as making without prejudice offers or conciliating through ACAS.

 - Prepare your ET1 or ET3